 - Portable and lightweight, useful if you need to take it places.

 - The metal mesh design contributes to an excellent cooling effect and provides a solid surface for the MacBook.

 - The HAVIT is more affordable than many other cooling pads, certainly the other two in my list, but it's well designed.

 - My cat loves the blue light that it emits when switched on.

 - Doesn't hold my Mac quite as steady as the iLap.

 - The LED lights don't switch off, which annoyed my wife when I used it in bed at night.

-There are various symptoms that can be linked to a notebook overheating.
+There are various symptoms that can be linked to a notebook overheating, these include:

-- The physical temperature of the machine itself is usually a good indicator.
+- The physical temperature of the machine.
+This may sound obvious, but it is one of the best indicators.
 If the underside feels hot, then the notebook is probably running at too high a temperature.